alantech/alanlang-docs/docs/tutorial.md

 !!! note

     The grammar of Alan disallows defining a function that starts with a number to avoid ambiguity with numeric constants, which makes tuple accessor functions special.
-They also are the only functions that can *only* be called with accessor syntax, as calling them as regular functions is similarly ambiguous.
+That makes them the only functions that can *only* be called with accessor syntax, as calling them as regular functions is similarly ambiguous.

 This also demonstrates why type aliases are simply *aliases* and not explicitly used for type checking, as tuples can be anonymously constructed: